Skip to main content

 The order by clause specifies that the result should be sorted by the specified sort key.
 The sort order is descending when desc is specified and ascending otherwise.
 A set query with an order-by-clause is called an ordered selection.

-order by salary(p) desc
+order by salary(e) desc

-select salary(p)
+select name(e)

-order by name(p) desc
+order by salary(e) desc

 Grouped selections

 When analyzing data it is often necessary to group data, for example to get the sum of the salaries of employees per department.
-Such regroupings are specified though the optional group by clause.
+Such re-groupings are specified though the optional group by clause.
 It specifies on which expression in the select clause the data should be grouped and summarized.
 This is called a grouped selection.

 Example: